-Existing law also provides that the Psychology Licensing Law licensing law does not restrict or prevent activities of a psychological nature on the part of a person who is a salaried employee of an accredited or approved academic institution, public school, or governmental agency, provided that, among other things, restrictions, the person does not offer services to the public for a fee or provide direct health or mental health services.
+Existing law also provides that the licensing law does not restrict or prevent activities of a psychological nature on the part of a person who is a salaried employee of an accredited or approved academic institution, public school, or governmental agency, provided that, among other restrictions, the person does not offer services to the public for a fee or provide direct health or mental health services.

-This bill would instead provide that the licensing law does not restrict the practice of psychology on the part of a person who is a salaried employee of an accredited or approved academic institution, public school, or governmental agency, and agency, in accordance with specified restrictions.
-The bill would delete the prohibition existing restrictions on offering services to the public for a fee and on providing direct health or mental health services.
-The bill would additionally require such an employee of an accredited or approved academic institution, public school, or governmental agency to primarily be gaining the supervised professional experience required for licensure, as specified, in order to practice psychology without a license.
-The bill would limit the application of that That exemption would apply to an individual employee to for a cumulative total of 5 years of employment after January 1, 2016.
+This bill would instead provide that the licensing law does not restrict the practice of psychology on the part of a person who is a salaried employee of an accredited or approved academic institution, public school, or governmental agency, in accordance with specified restrictions.
+The bill would delete the existing restrictions on offering services to the public for a fee and on providing direct health or mental health services.
+The bill would additionally require such an employee to primarily be gaining the supervised professional experience required for licensure, as specified, in order to practice psychology without a license.
+That exemption would apply to an individual employee for a cumulative total of 5 years of employment after January 1, 2016.